UnionPay service now covers 176 countries and regions, creating a global payment network

 The first UnionPay card outside mainland China was issued in 2004 in Hong Kong.
 Since then, UnionPay has stepped up efforts in making card issuance a local business in the global market.
 In 11 years, the number of cards issued surpassed 50 million.
 However, after that, it only took three years of UPI to double that number.
 Now the total number of UnionPay cards in 57 overseas countries and regions has surpassed 120 million.
 Statistics from UPI also reveals an increase in transaction volume among these cards of nearly 40% in the first half this year.
 UnionPay is increasingly become the preferred payment tool for global cardholders.

 The rapid growth in card issuance and the popularity of UnionPay as a payment method is largely due to China’s further opening up and the increasing demand for cross-border transactions.
 According to UPI, the Belt and Road Initiative has generated an increase of 50 times the number of cards issued in the countries and regions featured in the initiative.
 The total number has reached 83 million.
 UnionPay has become the prime option for card issuance in Laos, Magnolia, and Myanmar.
-It is also widely used among the local residents in Russia, Kenya, Philippines, and the UAE as the payroll card, student card, and citizen card.
+It is also widely used among the local residents in Russia, Kenya, the Philippines, and the UAE as the payroll card, student card, and citizen card.

 UnionPay apps around the world